 Cutting Sheets On-Site

-Remember to remove any swarf with a brush to prevent damage to the sheet.
+We advise the removal of swarf with a brush after cutting or installing to prevent any damage occurring to the sheet.